tag1consulting/drupal-deploy-scripts/README.md

 The scripts rely on a number of variables being stored in the "shell-aliases" array within a drush alias defined for the site you want to deploy to. ```example.aliases.drushrc.php``` gives an example of the expected settings.
 By "hacking" these into a Drush alias, we are able to keep all the deployment settings in the same place as the site's Drush definition instead of maintaining separate settings only for deployments.

 The ```deploy_settings``` file contains some default settings (mostly directory names at this point) used by the deployment scripts.
-Generally you shouldn't have to edit this file.
+Generally you shouldn't have to edit this file but if you have settings shared across your sites/environments, it may make sense to store those here.

 ## Scripts
 * ```adjust_live_symlink.sh``` is used to update a site's symlink to point to a given release directory.
 This is generally called after deploying a tag in order to adjust the ```current``` symlink to point to the newly-deployed version of the site.